muhamuttaqien/data-structure-concept/README.md

 # data-structure-concept
-Implementing and understanding data structure concept in computer science world including stack, queue, dequeue, linked list, binary tree, sorting, searching, hash table and graf

-In computer science, a data structure is a particular way of organizing data in a computer so that it can be used efficiently.
-This concept is strongly interrelated with algorithm implementation.
+In computer science, a data structure is a particular way of organizing data in a computer so that it can be used efficiently, which is strongly interrelated with algorithm implementation.
+Data strucutre is generally based on the ability of a computer to fetch and store data at any place in its memory, specified by a pointer (a bit string, representing a memory address) that can be itself stored in memory and manipulated by the program.